ajeetraina/docs/content/guides/docker-concepts/building-images/injecting-secrets.md

 - What are Build Secrets?
 - How to inject Secrets during the build

-Secrets are sensitive pieces of information like passwords, API keys, or database credentials that your application needs during the build process, but shouldn't be stored within the final image.
+Secrets are sensitive pieces of information like passwords, API keys, or database credentials that your application needs during the build process, hence you shouldn't store them within the final image.
 Injecting these secrets securely ensures both functionality and security for your app

 ### Why not store secrets in the image?